Pipestone National Monument Earthcache

 What else did you learn today about the geology of the area?

-How many members were in the group?
+How many members were in your group?

 (Photos are encouraged!)